tarantool/doc/doc/tooling/tt_cli/stop.rst

     $ tt stop [APPLICATION[:APP_INSTANCE]]

 ``tt stop`` stops the specified running Tarantool applications or instances.
+Before stopping the instances, the command prompts the user for confirmation.

-When called without arguments, stops all running applications in the current environment.
+When called without arguments, ``tt stop`` stops all running applications in the current environment.

 See also: :ref:`tt-start`, :ref:`tt-restart`, :ref:`tt-status`.